 In Hunza, we stayed in hotel “Eagle’s Nest”.
 One of the distinguishing features of this restaurant is that it is at the possible highest point in Hunza, thereby named Eagle’s Nest.

-The remarkable fact about the people of Hunza is literacy rate, which is 99 percent and people are much prettier.
+The remarkable fact about the people of Hunza is the literacy rate, which is 99 per cent and people are much prettier.
 Reading culture is more empowered in Hunza as compared to Punjab as we saw kids on the street reading English novels, their parents encouraged them to.
-They don’t have state run schools but they have community based schooling system.
+They don’t have state-run schools but they have community-based schooling system.

 Agha khan is the historic figure of this area that have a long history of ruling these areas, each son who will succeed his father will also be named as the Agha khan.
 Although the current Agha Khan is resident in UK but considered by the natives as their sole leader.